FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

 ### Libraries

-In addition to the standard glibc, HybridOS integrates the following third-party
+In addition to the standard glibc, HybridOS integrates the following libraries:
-libraries:

 1. Common libraries, such as LibXML2, libZ, LibPNG, LibJPEG, ...
 1. SQLite